-I’m here to offer my clients a welcoming and secure space where you can feel free to talk.
-It’s very important to me that we build a strong trusting alliance, so you feel safe to open up, as well as willing and able to consider making changes.
+I’m here to offer my clients a welcoming and secure space where they can feel free to talk.
+It’s very important to me that we build a strong trusting alliance, so you feel safe to open up, as well as willing and able to consider making real changes.

 Earning the right to practice as a counselling psychologist and psychotherapist requires a great deal of self-analysis, along with solid ongoing professional training.
 I do both on a continuous basis.

 How did I get here?

 Before training to become a psychologist and psychotherapist, I worked in banking services and life insurance.
 I was a trainer and managed various projects.

 I was also the CEO of a charity for children diagnosed with critical illnesses.
-The therapeutic relationships I built with those young people and their parents helped me develop a great sense of patience, perseverance and belief in the human capacity to heal.
+The therapeutic relationships I built with children and their parents helped me develop a great sense of patience, perseverance and belief in the human capacity to heal.